SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor that can handle this.

+## Release 3.8.8

+Everything is handled automatically, but you might want to have a look at new plugin information request action “TIME”, which is available for the Race Assistant plugins (and also as a voice command).

+***

 ## Release 3.8.6

 This release introduces the new Virtual Race Spotter.
 A new [plugin "Race Spotter"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-spotter) will be added to your configuration, but it will be initially deactivated.
 Beside that, it is now possible to control volume, pitch and speech rate for each assistant individually by using the new [plugin parameter "raceAssistantSpeakerVocalics"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer).
 A higher speech rate (speed) will be especially helpful for the Spotter.